Women in Engineering: Make It Happen

-Join us for a 2-session (morning and afternoon) interactive virtual workshop dedicated to helping engineering students navigate obstacles in academia, personal and professional life.
+Join us for an afternoon of interactive presentations and discussions with distinguished engineers about the impact you can have as future engineers.
+This event is dedicated to helping engineering students navigate obstacles in academia, personal and professional life.
 Hear insight from a panel of women trailblazers who will share a view into the skills, mentorships and mindsets needed to overcome self-doubt and succeed as an engineer!

 Below is our agenda: